Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Location: Monte, near Funchal

-What It Is: A unique and thrilling downhill ride
+What It Is: A unique downhill ride in a traditional wicker sled, steered by “carreiros”

 Cabo Girão skywalk